jaipkapoor99/jaipkapoor99/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=jaipkapoor99&layout=compact&theme=radical&hide_border=true)
 ![GitHub Streak](https://streak-stats.demolab.com/?user=jaipkapoor99&theme=radical&hide_border=true)

+### AI-Driven Engineering Philosophy

+My approach to software engineering is rooted in an **AI-first mindset**.
+I believe that modern development is most effective when human expertise is augmented by a powerful, integrated AI toolchain.
+This philosophy is not about replacing fundamental skills but amplifying them.
+By leveraging AI for everything from architectural brainstorming and code generation to advanced debugging and workflow automation, I can build more robust, sophisticated, and production-ready systems in a fraction of the time.

+This methodology allows me to focus on high-level problem-solving and creative solutions, while AI handles the routine, boilerplate, and often time-consuming aspects of development.
+The result is a hyper-efficient workflow that produces high-quality, maintainable, and innovative software.

+### AI Toolchain & Infrastructure

+-   **Core AI Assistants:**
+    -   **Gemini & Claude:** For advanced reasoning, architectural design, and complex code generation.
+    -   **Copilot & Cursor:** For intelligent, real-time code completion and AI-native editing.
+    -   **Jules & Perplexity:** For specialized coding tasks, research, and exploring novel solutions.
+-   **Supporting Infrastructure:**
+    -   A dedicated cluster of **13 MCP servers** for development, testing, and deployment.

 ### Professional Summary

-**AI-focused Software Engineer** with advanced C++20 expertise and an extensive competitive programming background.
-Demonstrated mastery in algorithmic problem-solving and production-ready full-stack development, with a specialization in architecting sophisticated systems and automated toolchains through heavily leveraged **AI-assisted** workflows.
-My approach is centered on using a powerful **AI toolchain** to enhance productivity, code quality, and innovation across the entire development lifecycle.
+**AI-driven Software Engineer** with deep expertise in C++20, competitive programming, and full-stack development.
+My core competency lies in architecting and implementing sophisticated, production-ready systems by leveraging a powerful, integrated **AI toolchain**.
+I specialize in creating automated, hyper-efficient workflows that enhance code quality, accelerate development, and drive innovation.

 ### Personal Statement

-I am a passionate software engineer who thrives at the intersection of advanced algorithmic problem-solving, practical application development, and cutting-edge **AI-driven** engineering.
-My journey in technology is driven by an insatiable curiosity to understand complex systems and a desire to build solutions that make a meaningful impact, augmented by a powerful suite of **AI tools**.
+I am a software engineer who thrives at the intersection of advanced algorithms, full-stack development, and cutting-edge **AI-driven engineering**.
+My passion lies in building complex, high-impact solutions, and my methodology is defined by a deep integration of AI tools throughout the entire development lifecycle.

-My recent work on **Bookify**, a production-ready event booking platform, best exemplifies my commitment to this philosophy.
-I architected and built this full-stack application from the ground up using React, TypeScript, and Supabase, leveraging **AI assistants** like **Gemini** and **Claude** for architectural brainstorming, code generation, and advanced debugging.
-This project, which resulted in a commercial opportunity, demonstrates my ability to translate complex requirements into tangible, high-quality software and showcases my expertise in modern web technologies—from database design with Row Level Security to responsive UI development, all accelerated through an **AI-first** workflow.
+My work on **Bookify**, a production-ready event booking platform, is a testament to this philosophy.
+I architected and built this application from the ground up using React, TypeScript, and Supabase, with **Gemini** and **Claude** as my constant collaborators for architectural design, code generation, and debugging.
+This project, which led to a commercial opportunity, showcases my ability to deliver high-quality, enterprise-grade software in a hyper-efficient, **AI-first** manner.

-The methodical, performance-oriented mindset required for such a project is rooted in my extensive competitive programming background.
-While I have deep expertise in modern C++, I see it as the foundation that enables me to excel across the entire stack.
-This versatility is reflected in other projects, from my **Universal C++20 Competitive Programming Template**, which highlights my skills in systems thinking and automation—a project whose development was significantly enhanced by **AI** for exploring novel algorithmic approaches and ensuring best practices—to my **Interactive Tic-Tac-Toe Game**, where I applied a modern React and TypeScript stack to a classic problem, focusing on a clean UI and maintainable code.
+This approach is built on a foundation of strong algorithmic problem-solving, honed through years of competitive programming.
+My expertise in modern C++ is not just a language skill but a gateway to understanding high-performance systems.
+This is evident in my **Universal C++20 Competitive Programming Template**, where AI was instrumental in exploring novel algorithmic approaches and ensuring adherence to modern best practices.

-I am constantly learning and evolving, and I am excited by opportunities to contribute to innovative projects where I can leverage my unique blend of full-stack development expertise, grounded in a deep understanding of high-performance algorithms and systems, and amplified by my proficiency with a state-of-the-art **AI toolchain**.
+I am constantly seeking opportunities to push the boundaries of what's possible with an **AI-augmented workflow**.
+My unique blend of full-stack expertise, deep algorithmic knowledge, and a state-of-the-art **AI toolchain** allows me to tackle complex challenges with creativity and efficiency.

 ### Education

 **B.Tech Computer Science** _(July 2018 - April 2022)_

 -   N.M.I.M.S.
 University, Mumbai
 -   CGPA: 3.11/4.00
-- Relevant Coursework: Data Structures, Algorithms, Database Systems, Software Engineering

 **Higher Secondary Certificate (HSC)** _(12th Grade 2017)_

 -   Nirmala Memorial Foundation College
 -   Percentage: 70.77%
-- Board: HSC (Higher Secondary Certificate)

 ### Professional Experience

-### Software Engineer - Flexera (Remote)

-#### December 2022 - November 2023
+**Software Engineer - Flexera (Remote)** _(December 2022 - November 2023)_

-- Developed and maintained software solutions in a remote-first environment
+-   Developed and maintained software solutions in a remote-first environment.
-- Collaborated with cross-functional teams on enterprise-level applications
+-   Collaborated with cross-functional teams on enterprise-level applications.

-### Software Engineer - Lentra (Pune)

-#### May 2022 - August 2022
+**Software Engineer - Lentra (Pune)** _(May 2022 - August 2022)_

-- Contributed to fintech applications and backend systems
+-   Contributed to fintech applications and backend systems.
-- Gained experience in production software development
+-   Gained experience in production software development.

 ### Projects Portfolio